-There are a number of different types of compressors found in an array of air conditioning systems from varying HVAC brands.
+There are a number of different air conditioner compressor types found in an array of air conditioning systems from varying HVAC brands on the market.

-Certain manufactures will make use of dissimilar compressors depending on their own specifications, and each compressor will function uniquely mechanically.
+Certain manufacturers will make use of dissimilar compressors depending on their own specifications, and each compressor will function uniquely mechanically.

-So, let's uncover some functional facts about an air conditioner compressor, and precisely why they are regarded as such an essential component in every AC system.
+So, let’s uncover some key functional facts about an air conditioner compressor, and precisely why they are regarded as such an essential component in every HVAC system.